 While it might sound like some kind of virus or malware, having programs automatically opening when you start up your Mac can actually be very useful.
-You’ll find that cloud storage programs, such as Google Drive or OneDrive, will often do this so that you can get on with your work and have your files synced in the background without needing to log in to your account every time you restart your Mac.
+You’ll find that cloud storage programs, such as Google Drive or OneDrive, will often do this so that you can get on with your work and have your files synced in the background without needing to log in to your account every time you restart your operating system.

 Other programs offer similar functionality, so it’s not all bad, but if you have too many programs auto-loading, then it doesn’t take long before your computer will get bogged down.

-There are different types of startup programs on macOS, some of which you can manually disable in System Preferences, while others remain hidden and can only be removed via the Terminal app.
 The latter requires command-line coding and is not something we’d recommend unless you’re confident you know what you’re doing.
 In those instances, we strongly suggest you use a special app management tool like App Cleaner & Uninstaller as it provides a far easier and safer experience.

 You may find that some of the programs have preference settings in their relevant apps which allow you to turn off the auto-loading feature.
 Therefore, it’s well worth checking these first before you head into the macOS settings.
-Should that not be the case, you can try disabling Login Items in System Preferences.
+Should that not be the case, you can try to disable Login Items in System Preferences.
 Here’s what you’ll need to do.